Pecan Pie Cake Roll

 - Use a spoon to stir filling up every 10 minutes.

-- When ready remove filling stove top, stir again and let cool for 10 minutes before spreading on cake.
+- When ready remove filling from the oven and let cool for 10 minutes before spreading on cake.

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.